 before his proposal.
 'Jian left me in front of the giant water tank saying he was going to get some drinks,' said Miss Xie.
 'Suddenly a boy holding a bunch

 of flowers appeared in the water, and two other divers behind him opened a scroll, reading, 'Please marry me.'
 'I was totally stunned, as I realised that the man in the tank was my boyfriend.
 I never expected I would be taking such a leading role in the

 proposal.
 I'm so happy.'
 Our photo shows Miss Xie putting her hands to Mr Wang's against the glass; she then kissed him through the aquarium glass to signal her

 More Chinese Love Stories

 I Love You Chinese Pedestrian Crossing

+Chengdu, in China created a pedestrian crossing with a romantic theme to help put couples in the mood for love.
 Traffic officials in Chengdu came up with the idea for the crossing which features two hearts and the message in English: "I love you", reports the Tianfu Morning Post.

 Panda Love Story